titon/toolkit/docs/en/support/compatibility.md

 * Internet Explorer (Windows)
 * Opera (Windows)

-While not officially supported, Toolkit will function to some extent in older browsers.
+While older versions are not officially supported, Toolkit will function to some extent.
 The following minimum versions should support most (if not all) of Toolkits functionality.

 * Chrome 11+
-* Firefox 4+
+* Firefox 10+
-* Safari 5+
+* Safari 5.1+
-* Internet Explorer 10+
+* Internet Explorer 8+
-* Opera 11+
+* Opera 12+

 ## Internet Explorer 8 & 9 ##